 Despite its brilliant track record, several EU and neighbouring countries are currently facing unprecedented outbreaks of vaccine-preventable diseases due to insufficient vaccination coverage rates.
 Unequal access to vaccines and the waning of public confidence in vaccination are a cause for concern and a major challenge for public health experts.

 Vaccination policy is a competence of national authorities, but the European Commission assists EU countries in coordinating their policies and programmes.

-The Commission proposed in April 2018 a Council Recommendation to strengthen the EU cooperation on vaccine-preventable diseases.
+The Commission adopted in December 2018 a Recommendation to strengthen the EU cooperation on vaccine-preventable diseases.
 The initiative aims to tackle vaccine hesitancy, improve coordination on vaccine procurement, support research and innovation, and strengthen EU cooperation on vaccine-preventable diseases.

 EU countries are encouraged to develop and implement national vaccination plans with initiatives to improve coverage, and to introduce routine vaccination status checks.

 - Video (also available in FR, DE, IT, RO)

 - Factsheet (available in FR, DE, IT, PT, RO)

 - Consultation process